zhouxinan/zhouxinan.github.io/hexo/source/news/index.md

 date: 2024-07-02 12:02:57
 ---

+(7/2025) Nominated for [The Pwnie Awards 2025 "Pwnie for Best Cryptographic Attack"](https://x.com/PwnieAwards/status/1948079467873571220), for the research "Untangling the Knot: Breaking Access Control in Home Wireless Mesh Networks".

+(6/2025) I joined the PC of ACSAC 2025.

+(6/2025) I started my internship with Palo Alto Networks.

 (9/4/2024) I am thankful for the ACM CCS 2024 Student Travel Grant.

 (5/20/2024) I got one paper on Wireless Mesh Network Security accepted by ACM CCS 2024, and one talk accepted by Black Hat USA 2024.